 DECA Marketing students have consistently qualified for the international competition.
 The school has had one first-place International winner.

-Lima Senior has competed in the NASA Rover Challenge for the past 13 years.
+Lima Senior has competed in the NASA Rover Challenge for many years.
 Welding and other students design and make human-powered rovers and travel to Huntsville, Ala., to race against schools around the world.
 Lima Senior is the only high school in Ohio to compete.

 The high school also offers a Digital Academy.
 The option is designed for self-motivated students who would like a format different from the traditional classroom.
 All their classes are taken online using a standards-aligned curriculum.
 Needed technology is provided by the school.